 The prizes are awarded through two rounds.
 The first round narrows the field of artist entries to two sets of finalists—twenty decided by public vote and twenty by expert jury.

-New in 2017, the second round removes the distinction between the two sets of finalists, bringing them together to form a pool of up to forty finalists.
+The second round removes the distinction between the two sets of finalists, bringing them together to form a pool of up to forty finalists.
 The voting public (that’s you!) and jury of art experts will have the opportunity to consider all forty finalists, regardless of how they were selected, when choosing the winners of their respective awards.

 It's possible for an entry to win both a Public Vote and Juried Award, including both Grand Prizes -- one entry, "Intersections" by Anila Quayyum Agha, did just that in 2014, taking home $300,000 in prizes.

 How Voting Works